I like to experiment with different techniques and I have tried adding some colour to some pen and ink drawings that I have drawn previously.

 Venice

-Now to add some colour to my painting of Venice, which I think definitely looks better in colour, especially with that dramatic sky.
+My pen and ink drawing of Venice looks ok, especially for the buildings in the foreground.
+However the inclusion of colour to my painting of Venice definitely looks better in colour, especially with that dramatic sky.

 I asked whether it looked better in black and white or colour on my Facebook page I have had some good feedback.
-It seems the general feeling is that, whilst the black and white drawings are good, that people prefer the ones with colour.
+It seems the general feeling is that, whilst the pen and ink drawings are good, that people prefer the ones with colour.

 I attended a great seascape watercolour worksho.
 I love painting seascapes, but there is always something new you can learn and I definitely did at this workshop.